klzgrad/naiveproxy/README.md

 ./build.sh
 ```
 The scripts download tools from Google servers with curl.
 You may need to set a proxy environment variable for curl, e.g. `export ALL_PROXY=socks5h://127.0.0.1:1080`.

+## Notes for downstream

+Do not use the master branch to track updates, as it rebases from a new root commit for every new Chrome release.
+Use stable releases and the associated tags to track new versions, where short release notes are also provided.

 ## FAQ